bfontaine/homebrew-tools/README.md

 * `brew fixup <formula> <change>`: use it when you’ve modified a formula after `brew done`.
 * `brew checkupdates [<formula> ...]`: check for formulae updates.
-It only supports GitHub-hosted formulae for now.
+It only supports GitHub and GNU FTP -hosted formulae for now.
 * `brew random <n>`: prints `<n>` random formulae from the core repo (default is 5).
 * `brew source-fetch`, `brew source-install`: aliases to, respectively